james-11t/moviescenedetector/README.md

 • User inputs an image

-• If the image is identified on the user's system, it will be passed to the classification model
+• If the file path the user has entered is valid, the image will be passed to the classification model

 • The classification model utilises the dataset it was trained on to detect whether the user's image was real or AI generated (assuming the user has inputted an image of a clip/movie scene)